-Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month. - a A disturbance in the power supply to West Point on July 19th resulted in an emergency bypass of 2.1 million gallons of untreated wastewater to Puget Sound.
+- a A disturbance in the power supply to West Point on July 19th resulted in an emergency bypass of 2.1 million gallons of untreated wastewater to Puget Sound.
 The systems operated as planned to protect the facility from flooding and normal operations were restored 27 min. after the bypass began. - b A temporary loss of disinfection occurred at South Plant on July 18th during an equipment upgrade installation procedure that resulted in non-disinfected discharge to Puget Sound lasting about 79 min. - c The annual average total suspended solids removal limit was exceeded at Alki in 2018.
-Optimization of recent pumping control upgrades at the pump station is underway, as well evaluation of the cause. - d A phased planning and facility improvements process is underway for Elliott West. - e Overflows occurred at the Richmond Beach pump station in December 2018 and February 2019 due to power interruption; work is underway to replace electrical equipment for pumps and backup power supply systems.
+Performance evaluation of recent pumping control upgrades and optimization at the pump station is underway. - d A phased planning and facility improvements process is underway for Elliott West. - e Overflows occurred at the Richmond Beach pump station in December 2018 and February 2019 due to power interruption; work is underway to replace electrical equipment for pumps and backup power supply systems.